- How do I apply for financial aid?

 You may choose to participate in the Payment Plan if you do not have an existing financial hold.
 Please contact the Office of Student Accounts for more information about billing procedures.

-Is there an appeals process for special circumstances to have financial aid re-evaluated?
+- Is there an appeal process for special circumstances to have financial aid re-evaluated?

 Financial aid is based on the 2 tax years prior to the academic year.
 For example, aid awarded for the 2021-2022 academic year is based on the 2019 tax year.
 If a family experiences a significant reduction of income since the tax year that your financial aid is based on, the Office of Financial Aid can review the new tax information to determine if it will create a change in your financial aid award.
 Please contact the Office of Financial Aid to begin this process.